We include products we think can be useful for our readers. If you make a purchase through the links on this page, we may earn a small commission.

 Slow fashion means:

 Unfortunately, fast fashion is still the industry norm - producing tons of garments, in as little time, effort and cost as possible.
-What characterises fast fashion is cheap, easily accessible, speed manufactured and shipped garments, with seasonal collections and up-to-the-minute styles.
+What characterizes fast fashion is cheap, easily accessible, speed-manufactured and shipped garments, with seasonal collections and up-to-the-minute styles.
 It is an industry that encourages a “throw-away” attitude and at the same time, it creates the need to buy something new.

 According to a video about H&M’s recycling machines, the average American spends over $1,800 a year on new clothes and throws away 200 t-shirts' worth of textiles every year.
 In addition to that, we produce around 400% more clothes compared to the consumption rates 20 years ago.
 Fast fashion brands still use synthetic fibers like polyester, nylon, or acrylic which take hundreds of years to biodegrade.
 Slowing down seems to be the only solution.